-Having had a Jewish father, I grew up eating wonderful cookies and cupcakes at the Jewish-style bakery my parents frequented by my dad’s office in Red Bank, New Jersey.
-If you lived in the area in the 1970s, it was the bakery by Red Bank Catholic High School and down Main Street from Norman’s Deli, if I remember correctly.
-I don’t think it’s there anymore.
+Having had a Jewish father, I grew up eating wonderful cookies like Coconut Macaroons and cupcakes at the Jewish-style bakery my parents frequented by my dad’s office in Red Bank, New Jersey.
+If you lived in the area in the 1970s, it was the bakery by Red Bank Catholic High School and down Main Street from Norman’s Deli.
+It's no longer there.

-I always thought of these treats as “back East cookies” that you could only find in New York City and Northern New Jersey.
-I never came across them in other parts of the country and only see them when I go back to New Jersey for someone’s bat or bar mitzvah.
+I always thought of these type of baked goods as “back East cookies” that you could only find in New York City and Northern New Jersey.
+I never came across them in other parts of the country.

 My favorite Jewish cookies are the rainbow ones.
 I was hoping to experiment and come up with a gluten free version.
 (You can see a non-GF version of rainbow cookies here on the publisher’s website.)
 However, since they contain almond paste and almond extract – and I have a child who’s allergic to nuts – I didn’t think it was too smart to cook up a batch.
 Plus, I’d have to eat them all myself, which is a recipe for disaster especially with all the holiday treats out there this time of year.

-Instead, I chose to make gluten free coconut macaroons.
+Instead, I chose to make Gluten Free Coconut Macaroons.
 When my mother-in-law went gluten free over 11 years ago, there were very few premade gluten free products around.
-One exception was coconut macaroons that I’d find in the ethnic section of the supermarket during Passover.
-Here’s my healthed up, alternative sweetener version of Inside the Jewish Bakery’s recipe.
+One exception was Coconut Macaroons that I’d find in the ethnic section of the supermarket during Passover.
+Here’s my healthed up, alternative sweetener version (using stevia and agave instead of sugar) of Inside the Jewish Bakery’s recipe.

 - 2 tablespoons powdered stevia